s3664099/Creepy_Computer_Games/README.md

 Oh, the list of English words can be found here (https://pypi.org/project/english-words/).

+**Gravedigger**
+I decided to do something slightly different here and that is to add a graphical option.
+I actually added a query as to whether to play the graphical or the character version of the game, though as it turns out, if you don't have pygame installed then this game will basically crash (there is a way, according to ChatGPT, that you can ignore it, but I'm not going to bother - so, you need to have pygame installed).
+Anyway, this is a game where you have to escape from a graveyard.
+You can dig up to five holes.
+You also need to avoid the skeletons.
+I have added code so that if you are next to a skeleton, the skeleton will 'attack'.
+One issue is that there is the positioning of the gravestones is completely random, so it is possible, or shall I say likely, that the exit can be blocked.

 ## Updates
 **22 July 2023**
 Created the initial folder to hold the contents on the game.